 Stress vs Burnout

-While chronic stress can cause a wide variety of physical, emotional, and psychological issues, it’s unique from burnout in a few key ways.
-The biggest difference between chronic stress and burnout is that people who are chronically stressed are over-engaged in their work whereas someone who is burned out is disengaged.
-In other words, someone dealing with chronic stress is throwing themselves fully into a task, expending a lot of physical and mental energy to achieve a successful outcome and experiencing fatigue or low energy as a consequence.
-In the case of burnout, the person is mentally checked out; they want nothing to do with the task and feel cynical or angry toward it and anything related to it (e.g. co-workers, related projects, management, etc.).
+Chronic stress can cause a wide variety of physical, emotional, and psychological issues, and burnout is just one possible result.
+Burnout is an extreme form of chronic stress and the biggest difference is that people who are chronically stressed are over-engaged in their work whereas someone who is burned out is disengaged.
+In other words, someone dealing with chronic stress may throw themselves fully into a task, expending a lot of physical and mental energy to achieve a successful outcome and experiencing fatigue or low energy as a consequence.
+In the case of burnout, the person is often mentally checked out; they want nothing to do with the task and feel cynical or angry toward it and anything related to it (e.g. co-workers, related projects, management, etc.).

 Click for more on the difference between stress and burnout